imldresden/mp-survey/README.md

 ### Upload in Bulk

-1. Export your list of survey papers in CSV format.
-E.g.:
-   * In Zotero, right-click the collection -> "Export Collection" -> Format: "CSV"
-   * In Airtable, under the name of the view select "Download CSV"
-   * In Notion, click the ... icon -> "Export" -> Export format: "Markdown & CSV"
+1. Create an export of your corpus:
+   1. Create an export from your library manager (e.g. Zotero, Airtable, Notion)
-2. Save the file to the root directory of this project with the name [Survey-Info.csv](Survey-Info.csv).
+   2. Save the file to the `src/data` directory with the name [Survey-Info.csv](Survey-Info.csv).
+   3. Add your taxonomy columns as headers and values as either lists of strings (comma separated), or marks ("x") for values that apply.
-3. Edit the headers of the CSV file, if necessary.
-Note that at a minimum, `Name`, `Year`, `Authors` (comma separated), `DOI`, and `Bibtex` are required.
-Make sure the headers match exactly.
-See [Adding a New Paper Categorization](#adding-a-new-paper-categorization) for more information about defining more categories for the papers.
+   4. `Name`, `Year`, `Authors` (comma separated), `DOI`, and `Bibtex` are required.
-4. Run the following code to generate a file named [survey-data.json]().
+2. Create the config and data json files:
+   1. Modify the dictionaries `includeProp`, `categories`, and `groups` in `src/data/create-jsons.py` to match your taxonomy columns.
+This depends on your columns from the previous step:
+      1. If the column name matches an entry in `includeProp`, it will look for values directly (as list of comma separated strings)
+      2. If the column name is not in `includeProp`, it will look for `x` and create lists based on the headers using the `categories` dictionary.
+      3. Finally, the `groups` dictionary specifies the grouping of filters in the website as dictionary values, and thus the keys should match the keys of `includeProp`.
+   2. Run the script to generate [survey-data.json](src/data/survey-data.json) and [survey-config.json](src/data/survey-config.json) --- WARNING: The script deletes the existing files---if entries have been manually added to these files, they will be lost.
         ```bash
-    python3 convertCSVtoJson.py
+        python3 create-jsons.py
         ```
-5. Move this file to [src/data](src/data) for the webpage to display the papers.
-This is to allow you to make updates to the file without any previous changes being overwritten.
+   3. The script prints out warnings for empty fields from the `includeProp` dictionary.
+You may use this to enforce value combinations (e.g. "at least one column from group A and one from group B"), or to identify edge cases.
+3. Build the website as explained in [Running the Webpage](#running-the-webpage) to see the created entries.

 ### Manually Upload Paper